 There are two datasets which contain FFQ data.
 One data set contains item level and food group data while the other contains over 100 computed nutrients calculated from participant responses to the FFQ.
 The computed nutrient measures are estimates of average daily intake from foods and beverages.
 Nutrient intake from vitamin and mineral supplements are not included in these totals.
 Although we provide all nutrients available from the University of Minnesota Nutrition Coding Center nutrient database, there are substantial differences in the reliability of these measures as estimated from an FFQ, where some measures are considered fairly reliable (e.g., percent energy from fat) and others are clearly unreliable (e.g., selenium).
+Be sure to read the guidelines for diet-disease analyses posted to the 'dataset documentation' page and the 'propose a paper' page.
 For additional information on the WHI FFQ see: Patterson RE, Kristal AR, Carter RA, Fels-Tinker L, Bolton MP, Agurs-Collins T. Measurement characteristics of the Women's Health Initiative Food Frequency Questionnaire.
 Annals Epidemiol 1999;9:178-97.